Ajay-Nilkanth08/CodeAlfa_Backgroud_Generator/README.md

-# CodeAlfa_Backgroud_Generator
+# CodeAlpha_Project_Backgroud_Generator
-This is the Background Generator.
+This is  Background Generator.